xuefeicao/cdn/README.md

 ## Running the tests

-Test is going to be added in the future.
+The test is going to be added in the future.

 ## Built With

-* python 2.7
+* Python 2.7

 ## Compatibility
 * python 2.7